carpentries-incubator/genome-mining/_episodes/07-evomining.md

 Use again the website and think about the results.

-> ## Exercise 1 Set EvoMining parameters
+> ## Exercise 1.
+Set EvoMining parameters
 > Complete the blanks in the following EvoMining run:
 >   `actinoSMASH` A file with the ids of antiSMASH recognized genes.
->   `Actinos`  a directory with RAST-like fasta and annotations files
+>   `Actinos`  a directory with RAST-like fasta and annotations files.
->   `Histidine-db` A fasta file with some proteins in the histidine Pathway
+>   `Histidine-db` A fasta file with some proteins in the histidine pathway
 >   `Actinos.ids` tabular files with the RAST ids and the name of the organisms.
 >
 > ~~~